Knežina (Ottoman Serbia): Principality of Serbia

 With the quelling of the uprising and return of Ottoman rule in 1813, the original nahiyas were restored and the knežina returned to its original state.
-With the successful Second Serbian Uprising (1815), Serbia was led by "supreme knez" Miloš Obrenović, who continued using the nahiyas and knežina, but lowered the number of nahiyas from 15 to 12 (and later joined by six nahiyas in 1833).
+With the successful Second Serbian Uprising (1815), Serbia was led by "supreme knez" Miloš Obrenović, who continued using the nahiyas and knežina, but lowered the number of nahiyas from 15 to 12 (later adjoined by six nahiyas in 1833).
+Every nahija had several knežina in it.
 In the beginning of Miloš's reign, the knežina was also called srez, as per the srez of Karađorđe's reign.
-On 1 November 1815 the National Chancellery sent commissaries to all knežina for the appointment of a knez in each by Miloš.
+On 1 November 1815 the National Chancellery (narodna kancelarija) sent commissaries to all knežina for the appointment of a knez in each by Miloš.
 Where the name of the knežina insufficiently described the geography, and of new knežina, they were named after the holders (such as Bobovčeva, Rakina, Dabića, Stankovića, Gošnića, Katića, Živkovića, etc).
 In all nahiyas, a nahijski knez (nahiya knez), also known as glavni knez ("head") and obor-knez, were appointed with diplomas.
-The knežina knez was sub-ordinated these nahiya knezes, who were governors appointed by Miloš.
+The knežina knez was sub-ordinated these nahija knezes, who were governors appointed by Miloš.
+As the nahija knez, the knežina knez was appointed by Miloš with diplomas.
 Miloš's knezes were veterans that were loyal to him, and they were paid salary.